Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 4.4 Do Not Do Real-time If It’s Not Business Critical

-Recently Hotstar introduced a play-along feature, where the users can interact with their folks, play trivia & stuff on the same platform watching cricket.
-This feature being real-time spiked the concurrent traffic load on their backend servers.
+Hotstar introduced a play-along feature where the users can interact with their friends, play trivia and such on the same platform watching cricket.
+This feature being real-time spiked the concurrent traffic load on their backend servers starkly.

 Doing stuff in real-time has its costs associated.
-Real-time features spike the concurrent traffic by quite an extent.
-And to manage concurrent traffic we need powerful hardware which can be avoided if the feature isn’t real-time.
+Real-time features spike concurrent traffic to quite an extent and with resource consumption.
+And to manage concurrent traffic, we need powerful hardware which can be avoided if the feature isn’t real-time.

-All these experiences are pretty insightful & help us plan, design & execute in a better & informed way.
+All these experiences are pretty insightful and help us plan, design and execute in a better and more informed way.

 Source for this write-up;